Indemnity83/bakery/readme.md

 ### Adding Additional Sites

 Once your Bakery environment is provisioned and running, you may want to add additional Nginx sites for your CakePHP applications.
 You can run as many CakePHP installations as you wish on a single Bakery environment.
-You may simply add the sites to your Bakery.yaml file and then run vagrant provision.
+You may simply add the sites to your Bakery.yaml file and then run bakery provision.

 ### Ports